 Getting Started – Design Options & Quotes

 Our process is relatively simple – we take stone in a liquid state and give it form.
-Still, there are many variables that affect how we approach each project, as we’ve yet to encounter any two that
+Still, there are many variables that affect how we approach each project, as we’ve yet to encounter any two that are exactly alike.

 The first thing most clients want to know before we get started is how much their project is going to cost.
 We can provide general quotes based on the square footage of your project, yet special forming/mounting techniques, 3-dimensional/sculptural pieces, decorative inlays and accents, exposed aggregate/heavy grind finish, and the use of specialty concrete mixes can all affect how we price a project making it difficult to provide standardized rates.